 Every great brewery reflects its place.
 Asheville’s carefree-with-an-edge vibe.
 Charlotte’s creative can-do confidence.
 The capture-the-wind spirit of the Outer Banks.
 Lively cities, one-of-a-kind towns and communities without a zip code of their own – all add their flavor to North Carolina craft beer.
 They also create an experience beyond the tap room for travelers during NC Beer Month and beyond.

 Hiking, mountain biking, zip lining and snow sports make Avery County popular for outdoor lovers, who welcome the arrival of a lively beer scene.
 Beech Mountain Resort is home to Beech Mountain Brewing – one of the loftiest breweries in the Eastern U.S. – as well as the Mile High Tavern, which offers the largest selection of North Carolina craft beer in the High Country.
-Just down the mountain, Flat Top Brewing in Banner Elk serves a dozen beers on tap.
-And in the Plumtree community, beer flows at Blind Squirrel Brewery, which offers an on-site restaurant and lodge on the banks of the Toe River.
+Just down the mountain, Kettell Beerworks in Banner Elk serves a dozen beers on tap.

 Just off the Blue Ridge Parkway, travelers can have it both ways.
 Find laid-back luxury in “the Crown of the Blue Ridge” with hiking and horse trails, sweeping views, zip lines and scenic byways.
 Reminiscent of a small New England village, Blowing Rock is secluded but not isolated, old-fashioned but not outdated, and perfect for strolling between local shops, restaurants and, of course, the Blowing Rock Ale House.
 There’s plenty to toast during North Carolina Beer Month; and shortly after it ends, Savor Blowing Rock rolls in during the first weekend in May, celebrating wine, craft beer, spirits and food.

-Bordering the southern side of the Great Smoky Mountains National Park, Bryson City is a laid-back, non-touristy town of 1,400 with more stop signs than stoplights.
-It’s an easily stroll-able town with local bookstores, galleries with working artisans, unique shopping, and family friendly museums.
+Bordering the southern side of Great Smoky Mountains National Park, Bryson City is a laid-back, non-touristy town of 1,400 with more stop signs than stoplights.
+It’s an easily strollable town with local bookstores, galleries with working artisans, unique shopping and family-friendly museums.
 There’s a surprising variety of restaurants, including dining on the Great Smoky Mountains Railroad’s BBQ & Brews runs.
 Sit a spell and look up at a clear blue sky and green mountainsides, then jump in a raft or hop on a bike or a zip line to see what this outdoor destination is all about.
-Lodging options run from mom 'n pop motels, to country inns and B&Bs to mountain cabins and small chain hotels.
+Lodging options run from mom and pop motels, country inns and B&Bs to mountain cabins and small chain hotels.

 Motorsports heritage is rooted in moonshine, so the heart of racing country is no stranger to crafting small-batch beverages.
 Known as “Where Racing Lives,” Cabarrus County is home to the ultimate motorsports experience and storytelling brews.
 Today, area breweries have multiplied beer offerings while inspiring adventure and connecting visitors with community history.
 Take “Reed’s Gold” from Cabarrus Brewing — named for America’s first discovery of the precious metal and best experienced after touring underground mine tunnels.
 Before exploring the craft beer scene, pick up a free #RaceToTaste coaster set at the Cabarrus County Visitor Center for a fun list of local spots to sip.